BUS422N Capital Budgeting

 BUS422E Capital Budgeting (and BUS422 Investeringsanalyse)

 Requirements for course approval

 There will be two written hand-in assignments with a set of problems in each assignment.
-It is allowed to work in groups to solve the problems.
-Grading scale is Approved - Not approved.
-Approved is required in order to be allowed to do the final exam.
+Students are allowed to work in groups of maximum three people (sole authored hand-ins are accepted).
+Both assignments must be approved in order to be allowed to take the final exam.

-Note: There might be mandatory activities in the course before the deadline for course registration.
+Note: Mandatory activities in the course may occur before deadline for course registration.

-A compendium consisting of a collection of articles and excerpts from books and reports.
+A compendium consisting of a collection of articles and extracts from books and reports.

 - ECTS Credits